What's the problem?

 Continue

-Now.. let's do this for n points.
-Sample : n points, by breaking the line into n - 1 pieces.
+For n points: Sample: n points, by breaking the line into n - 1 pieces.

 Scale down Add